 Dynamic Channel Assignment would in most situations mean that the DECT system would shift its operating frequency away from the potential interference;

 Because of the difficulty of controlling the proximity of DECT and PTS user equipment in domestic and office situations, PTS user terminal receivers will not be afforded protection in the event that interference is caused by DECT equipment.
 This issue is most significant for systems operating in the 1780-1785 / 1875-1880 MHz band.
-As a result Advisory Note FR (refer to 5.3 for details) will be attached on all assignments made in the 1780-1785 / 1875-1880 MHz band.
+As a result, Advisory Note FR (refer to 5.3 for details) will be attached on all assignments made in the 1780-1785 / 1875-1880 MHz band.

-limit for PTS base stations that operate in the 1800 MHz band will facilitate the deployment of macro base stations and also allow for reasonable protection of DECT systems in the immediate vicinity of a base station.
+The maximum power limits in section 4.14 for PTS base stations that operate in the 1800 MHz band will facilitate the deployment of macro base stations and also allow for reasonable protection of DECT systems in the immediate vicinity of a base station.

 Meteorological Services

-The ARSP allocates the 1670-1710 MHz band to Meteorological Satellite Services for downlink (space-to-Earth) communications.
+The Australian Radiofrequency Spectrum Plan (ARSP) designates the 1670-1710 MHz band to Meteorological Satellite Services for downlink (space-to-Earth) communications.
 MetSat Earth stations use this band for the reception of data to assist in meteorological forecasting and other scientific purposes.
 The service uses both geo-stationary (GSO) and non geo-stationary (NGSO) satellite transmitters.
 The bands 1698–1710 MHz are typically utilised for NGSO purposes, with GSO operating below 1698 MHz (see ITU-R Recommendation SA.1158-3).
 Apparatus licensed Earth stations of this service will require continuing protection from PTS in the 1800 MHz band, in particular from the frequency adjacent 1710-1725 MHz band.

 There are two potential interference mechanisms: